 This section identifies problems and tells you about the urgency of any repairs by using one of the following three categories:

 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

 Structural movement

 Repair category 1

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes No obvious evidence of significant movement noted within the limitations of my inspection.